sealldeveloper/incredibox-modding-docs/5. Creating a mod/README.md

 | this.col4          | Selected menu button icon colour. (visible in Playlist when selecting 'My Mix').       |
 | this.animearray    | Contains the characters, expanded on below.                                            |
 | this.bonusarray    | Contains the bonuses, expanded on below.                                               |

+#### totalframe calculation from looptime
+> **Note**
+> This is automated in the [appjs generator tool](https://files.seall.dev/incredibox/appjs), putting the length of one loop in the field labelled "The length of one loop (in milliseconds)" it is outputted to the "How many frames will the Polos have in their animation?
+(Based off 'Loop Time')"

+`totalframe` is calculated from the following steps:
+1. Multiply the `looptime` by `0.024`.
+2. Round the number given down to the nearest whole number, eg. `1.7` goes to `1`.
+3. Multiply the rounded number by `2`.
+This is the amount of frames needed!

 #### `animearray`
 | Variable | Purpose                                                                                            |